taijusanagi/NFTBeats/README.md

 ## What we learned

-- TRON and Ethereum difference
+- TRON and Ethereum's difference

 - How to build a backend to sync blockchain information

 ## What's next for NFTBeats